 Unfortunately, there's no way to know for certain.
 We take our best guess at a broad category, but we're sometimes wrong.
 Even with purebred dogs, there is a range of normal, and with rescue, we have no way to know about the pet's complete lineage.
 The rule of thumb is that the puppy will double in size from his/her size at four months, but this is not infallible, and obviously not very useful for an eight week old puppy.

 Can I adopt two puppies?

-No, because of something called littermate syndrome.
+We don't allow simultaneous adoptions because of something called littermate syndrome.
 This is essentially a situation in which two puppies become codependent on one another and are less able to bond with humans and absorb their training.
 If you want a pair of dogs to be one another's companions, we recommend adopting one puppy now, and another in six months to a year.

 After You've Adopted a Pet

 How does the spay/neuter rebate work?

 If you choose to have your pet altered with your personal vet, all you need to do to receive a rebate from us is provide an image of the certificate of spay/neuter.
 Send us an email at email@example.com with the subject line: SPAY/NEUTER REBATE.
 Include a copy of the certificate and your contact information.
 We use PayPal to deliver the rebate.
 We'll send you a rebate of up to $50 of your costs.